MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-analysis-services-tabular-data.md

 ---
-title: Connect to Analysis Services tabular data in Power BI Desktop
+title: Connect to Analysis Services data in Power BI Desktop
 description: Learn how to connect to and get data from SQL Server Analysis Services tabular models by using a live connection or by importing items into Power BI Desktop.
 author: davidiseminger
 ms.author: davidi